 - Before you get a protective style you want to make sure that your ends have been trimmed.
 You can learn more about how often to do this here.
 This will reduce breakage while you have your protective style and as a result when you get your ends trimmed after you won’t have to trim as much.

-- Also before a protective style you want to get a deep conditioning treatment done.
+- Also before a protective style, you want to get a deep conditioning treatment done.
 Focusing on moisture.
 Especially since your hair won’t be able to receive the moisture it needs while your hair is in a protective style.
+If you are someone who frequently wears protective styles, we recommend that you try the PureFix Hair Elixir which is a great scalp moisturizer (while promoting growth).
+It has a cooling sensation once you rub it in and it’s perfect for protective styles.

 - Also during you can take care use a braid spray for box braids, a loc spray for faux locs, and curl mousses for curly hair.
 This will maintain the look of the synthetic hair, reduce frizz, and give the hair shine.